cossie14/Triangle-Tracker-Program/README.md

 ---

 #### BDD
-    1 Display a submitfunction.
+    1 Display a submit function.
-    2 If the values entered by the user are all equal - The result should be "Equilateral triangle: All sides are equal".
+    2 if the user does not enter any value,you will be prompted to "field all the fields correctly" 3 If the values entered by the user are all equal - The result should be "Equilateral triangle: All sides are equal".
-    3 If the user enters two equal sides - The result should be "Isosceles triangle: Two sides are equal".
+    4 If the user enters two equal sides - The result should be "Isosceles triangle: Two sides are equal".
-    4 If the user enter values that aren't equal - The result should be "Scalene: No sides are equal"'.
+    5 If the user enter values that aren't equal - The result should be "Scalene: No sides are equal"'.
-    5 If the values entered by the user are unrealistic to make a triangle, the the result will be "Not a triangle".
+    6 If the values entered by the user are not realistic to make a triangle, the the result will be "Not a triangle".